 Patricia Kuntzmann, the animal care supervisor at The Grove, has more than 40 years of experience working with animals.
 She had worked as a zoo keeper at Philadelphia and Lincoln Park Zoos and an animal rehabber before coming to The Grove.
 Her expertise provides strong training to new volunteers and staff about animal care, and she is able to handle most basic medical attention needs for the animals .
 The animals are routinely monitored by staff and volunteers, who are trained to watch for any abnormalities.
 In case of a medical emergency, The Grove’s go-to exotic animal veterinarian is readily available to provide medical attention.

 The Grove’s on-staff animal specialists work with each volunteer, putting them through a comprehensive training before allowing them to handle any of the animals.
 Each volunteer must go through a two-hour orientation, followed by two-hour training sessions for six to eight weeks.
 During this time, the staff carefully observes the volunteers to make sure they are connecting well with the animals.
 Staff makes sure to fully prepare each volunteer so the animals are in good hands.

-If you are interested in applying to become one of The Grove’s Animal Care Volunteers, click here.
-Please note that this is a very popular program and there may be waiting lists for certain days and timeslots.
+If you are interested in applying to become one of The Grove’s Animal Care Volunteers, click below.
+Please note that this is a very popular program and there may be waiting lists for certain days and time slots.